tad1/Plastic-SCM/Adding Unity Project/Opening Project/Opening Project.md

 ![[Adding Unity Project/Opening Project/a3.png]]

-If everything was set up correcly, you should see avaiable project.
+If everything was set up correcly, you should see the avaiable project.
 Otherwise check if you are in organization at https://www.plasticscm.com/.
 And the project was set up on **cloud** repository.
 ![[Adding Unity Project/Opening Project/a4.png]]

 After selecting project you might see a warning.
 It simply says that Plastic SCM it not supported in old verions of Unity.
-Make sure that you select **Unity 2022.1.18f1** for this project.
+Make sure that you select correct version for this project.
 ![[a5.png]]

 After that you should see icon **Source Control** next to project name.